 Skip to main content

-An alarming international study, recently published in Scientific Reports, sheds light on the potential vulnerability of the world’s largest reserves of freshwater, housed in subterranean ecosystems, to the impacts of climate change.
-The study, conducted by an international research team and coordinated by Ana Sofia Reboleira from the Centre for Ecology, Evolution and Environmental Changes at the University of Lisbon, delves into temperature variations in 12 caves across the globe.
+The study, conducted by an international research team and coordinated by Ana Sofia Reboleira from the Centre for Ecology, Evolution and Environmental Changes cE3c, at the University of Lisbon, delves into temperature variations in 12 caves across the globe.

-Caves as Ecosystem Observatories
+Caves as ecosystem observatories

 Caves, largely inaccessible to human beings, serve as natural observatories for scientists studying underground systems.
 These systems house the planet’s most substantial reserves of freshwater available for immediate human consumption.
 Furthermore, these subterranean ecosystems are inhabited by unique and highly adapted organisms that play a crucial role in maintaining the quality of freshwater reserves by recycling organic matter and contaminants.